 If you’re looking to make your nose larger, your surgeon will have to either implant a synthetic implant (made of plastic or Gore-Tex) or use natural body tissue to reshape your nose.
 Cartilage is a natural body tissue and has been used for decades as graft material.

 A cartilage graft means that your plastic surgeon will collect cartilage tissue from another part of your body, and incorporate that tissue when constructing and reshaping your nose.
 We can find cartilage in many sites of our body, however, surgeons commonly harvest it from the ribs, ears, or the nasal septum during rhinoplasty.

 A cartilage graft may be recommended for people who want to get an augmentation rhinoplasty to;

 - Raise their nasal bridge,

-- Improve nasal projection
+- Reshape nasal projection

-- And/or augment their nasal tip (tip plasty).
+- And/or augment their nasal tip (tip plasty)